Odhynn/naerk/content/Characters/Sukhdayal.md

 > > | nationality | ? |
 > > | appearance | Long clawed hands, hideous face |

 A captain and black market trader in the fleet of Pirate Lord [[Valus]].
+He organised a mass scale slaughter of locals after a battle in [[Molhorys]].